Labor Doula Instructors

 I have been interested in babies and the birth process for as long as I can remember.
 I always knew that I wanted to have children of my own, but once I started having babies (I have 4, including a set of twins), I got interested in being on the other side of birth as well.
 I began my birth working journey in nursing school with plans to become a midwife, but got sidetracked by doula work.
 I was asked to attend the births of a number of my friends and found the one-on-one work of a doula so much more satisfying than nursing, so I detoured and certified with DONA.

-During my pregnancy with my first son, I started to read any and everything I could about birth and our birthing bodies.
-It really captivates and fascinates me what our bodies are capable of.
+During my first pregnancy, I read any and everything I could about birth and our birthing bodies.
+What our bodies are capable of really captivates and fascinates me.
 When my son was born via cesarean birth, it really threw me for a loop and I wasn’t prepared at all to have a cesarean birth.
-It was during this time a passion was awakened for me to assist women and families in any way I could, with a special interest to VBAC and cesarean moms.
+It was during this time a passion was awakened in me to assist women and families in any way I could, with a special interest in VBAC and cesarean moms.

-I wholeheartedly believe that women should have access to non-judgmental support and to know their options as a means to make the best decision for herself and her family during the childbearing years.
-I went on to have 2 more sons both un-medicated, but one was a water birth.
-It’s with each of my personal experiences and training I am able to provide support no matter what kind of birth you have.
+I wholeheartedly believe that women should have access to non-judgmental support and to know their options as a means of making the best decision for herself and her family during the childbearing years.
+I went on to have 2 more sons both un-medicated, one experience being a water birth.
+It’s with each of my personal experiences and training that I am able to provide support no matter what kind of birth you have.

 Since April of 2015 I have attended 20 births (cesarean birth, medicated vaginal birth, un-medicated vaginal birth, home birth, hospital birth, water birth, VBAC, etc).
 I have worked with clients in the following hospitals: INOVA Fairfax Hospital, INOVA Fair Oaks Hospital, George Washington University Hospital, Sentara Northern Virginia Medical Center (formally known as Potomac Hospital), INOVA Alexandria, Virginia Hospital Center, Mary Washington Hospital, and Spotsylvania Regional Medical Center.

-To date I would say my greatest accomplishments have been starting my business to turn my passion into a reality.
-I feel so honored each and every time I am invited by the families I serve to join them into welcoming their newest member.
-I have lived in Virginia most of my life.
-I have been married to my husband for 6 years now.
+I have lived in Virginia most of my life and have been married to my husband for 6 years now.
 Together we have 3 sons and 1 fur baby, our dog Abbie.
 I am an avid book reader and I love to do just about anything outdoors, including spending time caring for my garden and hiking.